tarwn/lessthandot-hugo/blogs/content/posts/2013-10-16-angularjs-vs-knockout-spa-routing-history-8.md

     routeProvider.otherwise({ redirectTo: '/ListOfStuff' });
 }]);
 ```
-To translate, the URL <code class="codespan">routing.html#/ListOfStuff</code> will show us the ListOfStuff.html template, the URL <code class="codespan">routing.html#/StuffDetail/123</code> will show us the StuffDetail template and pass along a parameter named “id” with 123 in it, and if no route matches, redirect to the first one.
+To translate, the URL <code class="codespan">routing.html#/ListOfStuff</code> will show us the ListOfStuff.html template, the URL <code class="codespan">routing.html#/StuffDetail/123</code> will show us the StuffDetail template and pass along a parameter named "id" with 123 in it, and if no route matches, redirect to the first one.

 The HTML templates then look like this: